nasa/stitchee/README.md

                         'combine_attrs' argument passed to xarray.concat() or xarray.combine_by_coords().
   --xarray_arg_join XARRAY_ARG_JOIN
                         'join' argument passed to xarray.concat() or xarray.combine_by_coords().
+  --group_delim GROUP_DELIM
-  -O, --overwrite       Overwrite output file if it already exists.
+                        Character or string to use as group delimiter -O, --overwrite       Overwrite output file if it already exists.
   -v, --verbose         Enable verbose output to stdout; useful for debugging